Borek78/how-to-create-pandita/_includes/audiobook/8-using-the-cc-licenses-how-to-make-an-audiobook.md

 <div class="underline"> Only the copyright</div>
 </div>

-An important part of the CC licenses is that they allow to license only the copyright that an author has in the entire work.
+An important characteristic of the CC licenses is that they allow to license only the copyright that an author has in the entire work.
 An example of this can be found in the example.
 The following sentence can be found in the notices:<br><br>

 “...his translation is licensed under CC BY license:”<br><br>